 As we’re sure you’ll be aware, diesel emissions are very much in the limelight at the moment.

-The DVSA recently issued Special Notice 02-24, issued 2 April 2024, which covers diesel emission check changes (how testers carry out their checks).
+The DVSA recently issued Special Notice 02-24, issued 2 April 2024, which covers diesel emission check changes – how MOT testers carry out their emissions checks.

 The DVSA Special Notice covering Diesel Emission Check Changes states: